 Please allow a day or two for a response, as we have a very small volunteer team with outside commitments such as day jobs, family obligations, etc..
 If you haven’t heard from us by then, please do send us a reminder!
 We’d hate to leave you waiting too long.

-COVID-safe Meet and Greet
+Meet and Greet (COVID-safe if required)

 Once you have submitted an Expression of Interest form for one or more cats, we will put you in touch with their current foster carer to arrange a Meet and greets (if you haven’t already met the cat).